fedhere/PUI2017_fb55/HW9_fb55/README.md

 ## Assignment 1: reviews of classmates' plots.
 ## Due next week, before thanksgiving.
+Work on this assignment alone.

 You will recieve an email with 3 names and github handles of classmates.
 Review their plots according to the things we discussed last class.
+You can discuss your review with others but each of you should submit a review for each of the plots

 There will be detailed instructions in the email on how to review, what structure the review should have, what to focus on, etc. Please comply to the instructions.
 Upload the review **on your classmate's github PUI2017 repo** (not in your own repo, or _your fork_ of their repo!)